Weekly Cleaning Routine – Free Printable

 Don’t have too much in one day.
 For example, I do bathrooms on Wednesday and that’s it!
 (Well except for your day to day chores like the dishes.)

 This is very doable and keeps the bathrooms clean without me feeling overworked.

-It takes 10 minutes to clean the bathroom each week and keeps me from having to spend a ton of time scrubbing hard to get stains out.
+It takes 15 minutes to clean the bathroom each week and keeps me from having to spend a ton of time scrubbing caked-on stains.